cristian-grecu/master-baccarat-2025/README.md

 Optionally, you may include the post-synthesis netlist (`.vo` file) you generated from Quartus.
 We will not use it for marking, but it can provide evidence in the unlikely event that you need to appeal your marks.

-### Automatic testing

-In the past, the course placed a heavy emphasis on automated testing of labs.
-This section is left here for legacy purposes.

-It is essential that you understand how this works so that you submit the correct files — if our testsuite is unable to compile and test your code, you will not receive marks.

-The testsuite evaluates each task separately.
-For each design task folder (e.g., `task5`), it collects all Verilog files (`*.sv`) that do not begin with `tb_` and compiles them **all together**, both using Modelsim and using Quartus.
-Separately, each required `tb_*.sv` file is compiled with the relevant `*.sv` design files.
-This means that

-1. You must not **rename any files** we have provided.
-2. You must not **add** any files that contain unused Verilog code; this may cause compilation to fail.
-3. Your testbench files must begin with `tb_` and **correspond to design file names** (e.g., `tb_scorehand.sv` for `scorehand.sv`).
-4. You must not have **multiple copies of the same module** in separate committed source files in the same task folder.
-This will cause the compiler to fail because of duplicate module definitions.
-5. Your modules must not **rely on files from another folder** (e.g., you will need a separate copy of `card7seg.sv` in the `task5` folder, as well as a separate copies of all relevant files in `task7`).
-The autograder will only look in the relevant task folder.

-The autograder will instantiate and test each module exactly the way it is defined in the provided skeleton files.
-This means that
-1. You must not **alter the module declarations, port lists, etc.**, in the provided skeleton files.
-2. You must not **rename any modules, ports, or signals** in the provided skeleton files.
-3. You must not **alter the width or polarity of any signal** in the skeleton files (e.g., `resetb` is synchronous and must remain active-low).

-Tests will be done first on the RTL code you submit (the `.sv` files).
-The autograder will then synthesize your design using Quartus, and run its tests on the post-synthesis Verilog files (the `.vo` files).
-Note that, while you [may optionally submit](#post-synthesis-simulation) the `.vo` files you synthesized, we will use our own synthesis results for marking.

-If your code does not compile and simulate in ModelSim or does not synthesize in Quartus under these conditions (e.g., because of syntax errors, misconnected ports, or missing files, non-synthesizable RTL), you will receive **0 marks** for the relevant portion of the grade.

 ## Marks (2022W1)